 Too Many Espresso Machines?
-Here’s How to Find the Right One
+Here's How to Choose the Right One

-Choosing an espresso machine can be overwhelming.
-Here are five key factors to help you pick the model that fits your needs.
+Check out these five key points to help you pick the espresso machine that fits your needs.

 Select options and limit the number of products